univention/container-ldap/README.md

 ## Testing a full round trip

-The easiest way is to open phpldapadmin and change the description of the admin user.
+The easiest way is to open phpLDAPadmin and change the description of the admin user.

 Have the `container-listener-base` and the services from this repository running.

-1. Open the web ui, by default <http://localhost:8001>.
+1. Open the web UI, by default <http://localhost:8001>.

 2. Log in, typically using `cn=admin,dc=univention-organization,dc=intranet` and the password matching your hash from the file `.env.ldap-server`.